gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 Process descriptors seem to me so straightforward, so obviously correct, that I would definitely favor them over signals.
 They simply remove entire classes of bugs.
 If these are not available to me, I would perhaps use `kqueue` instead (with `libkqueue` emulation when necessary), because it means my program can be extended easily to watch for over types of entities and I like that the API is very straightforward: one call to create the queue and one call to use it.

 Finally, I regret that there is so much fragmentation across all operating systems.
-Perhaps `io_uring` will become more than a Linuxism and spread to Windows, MacOS, the BSDs, and Illumos in the future?
+Perhaps `io_uring` will become more than a Linuxism and spread to Windows, MacOS, the BSDs, and illumos in the future?

 ## Addendum: The code